Tama Drums was founded by Hoshino Gakki back in 1965 and has since become one of the largest drum manufacturers in the industry.

 Today we will be looking at and reviewing the company’s entry-to-intermediate level acoustic drum set: the Tama Imperialstar.

 - 5-piece Poplar Drum Set with 22" Bass Drum

 - 10" and 12" Toms

-Is it the perfect pick for a student’s first drum set?
+Is it the perfect pick for a beginner’s first drum set?
 Will it hold up over the years?
 Is it worth the money?
 We will find out right now in this Tama Imperialstar review.